nakullondhe/Talk-To-ChatGPT/README.md

 Due to unavailability of API resources or features by zoom to get access to raw audio (Only available in Windows SDK) .
 I have implemented a Talk To GPT separately.

 #### Implementation
  - Take Voice Input from user
- - Convert voice to text and send it to ChatGPT for response.
+ - When user stops speaking, get transcription and send it to ChatGPT for response.
- - Convert the text response to audio.
+ - Convert the text response to audio using Google cloud Text-To-Speech API.
  - Play audio on the client as a response from GPT.

 #### Technology used
  - React
  - Nodejs